Kariba, Zimbabwe: Economy

 ZB Bank Limited, a commercial bank, maintains a branch in Kariba.

 Challenges

-In the twenty-first century, the town of Kariba faced many of the nation-wide problems brought on by the depressed national economy, including lack of foreign currency.
+In the twenty-first century, the town of Kariba faced many of the nationwide problems brought on by the depressed national economy, including lack of foreign currency.
 The town had difficulty in revenue collection.
 As a result, its fleet did not receive proper maintenance nor replacements, which was also true of its water and sewage system, which suffered chronic pump breakdowns.
 Kariba also continued to have a large number of unoccupied housing units, left over from the construction boom, units which generated no income.